ChainSafe/lodestar/packages/prover/README.md

 ⌛ - Todo

 ➡️ - Request will be forward to EL without any intermediary manipulations.
-You can limit these by providing `unverifiedWhitelist` option for provider or `--unverified-whitelist` from the cli.
+You can limit these by providing `unverifiedWhitelist` option for provider or `--unverifiedWhitelist` from the cli.
 If not set then all methods will be forwarded.

 ❇️ - Always forwarded to EL.